 - Kale chips

-- Tea, ginger, licorice, sleepy time, peppermint
+- Tea: ginger, licorice, peppermint

-Depending on what time I am leaving I usually have to eat at least one meal on the plane.
+Depending on what time I am leaving I usually eat at least one meal on the plane.
 Usually my meal is a version of this bowl that I pack in a big container.
 For breakfast time flights I like to bring chia pudding and/or a big green smoothie.

 4. Drink plenty of water.